SeamusClarke/BTS/README.md

 #### Fits file parameters

-If BTS is being used to fit an entire fits datacube at once then these paramters are used for input and output
+If BTS is being used to fit an entire fits datacube at once then these parameters are used for input and output

 * **in_file_name** - This is the name and location of the fits file one wishes to fit.
 * **out_file_base** - This is the name base for the output fits file, i.e. Amp_base.fits, Vel_base.fits